Frequently Asked Questions

 Can I float if I just dyed my hair?

 While we cannot guarantee that the salt won’t strip some color from your hair, we recommend that you wait two weeks past your latest color treatment.
-If the water running through your hair in the shower at home is fully clear prior to floating, you should be just fine.
+If the water running through your hair in the shower at home is fully clear and no color transfers to a white towel prior to floating, you should be just fine.
 If there is still some color coming out, you may wish to wait a few more days/showers.

 Do I need to bring anything?